-We strive to design courses that provide all students opportunities to engage, learn, and succeed.
+We strive to design courses that provide all students opportunities to engage, learn and succeed.
 Central to this mission is ensuring our course materials are accessible to all learners.
 Getting started with digital accessibility can feel overwhelming, but committing to it is as important as ever.

-Workshops
+Workshops and Events

 "Title II and You" Workshop Series